-This course exposes the nurses with the knowledge on teaching and learning process to become an effective educator.
-Students will be exposed to knowledge on factors influencing the curriculum, learning objectives, task analysis, preparation for teaching session, teaching method and performing effective evaluation.
+This course provides the nurses with the knowledge on clinical teaching and learning process for client, students and staffs.
+It consists of factors influencing the teaching-learning process in clinical area, learning outcome, task analysis, preparation for teaching session and lesson plan, clinical teaching method and clinical evaluation.